Geddydukes/React_Smart_Recipe/README.md

-# React Smart Recipe App
+# Chefing App

-A smart recipe management application with premium features powered by Stripe subscriptions.
+A modern recipe management application with premium features powered by Stripe subscriptions.

 ## Features